open-cluster-management-io/enhancements/enhancements/sig-architecture/98-cluster-permission/README.md

 `ClusterPermission` so that when the  `ClusterPermission` is deleted, the `ManifestWork` will be garbage collected, which will trigger the removal of all the RBAC related resources in the managed cluster.
-It's expected that the executor of the `ManifestWork` is the work agent which has privilege to create RBAC resources on the managed cluster.
+It's expected that the executor of the `ManifestWork` is the work agent.
 Therefore, a Role of the following content will be needed for the controller:

 ```